ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 ## Usage

-Set the config key `app` and the arrays `args/#`, `env/#` to the path of an executable, the arguments that shall be passed and the environment variables to be set.
+Set the config key `executable` and the arrays `args/#`, `env/#` to the path of an executable, the arguments that shall be passed and the environment variables to be set.

 ```
-kdb mount test.dump /tests/stdioproc stdioproc 'app=/usr/bin/pluginproc' 'args=#1' 'args/#0=--load-plugin' 'args/#1=myplugin'
+kdb mount test.dump /tests/stdioproc stdioproc 'executable=/usr/bin/pluginproc' 'args=#1' 'args/#0=--load-plugin' 'args/#1=myplugin'
 ```

 During `elektraStdprocioOpen` the plugin will collect the `args/#` and `env/#` values into two arrays `argv` and `envp`.
 It then `fork`s a new process and the child calls `execve` with the path from `app` as well as `argv` and` envp`.
 The child process is expected to listen to `stdin` and write to `stdout` according to the protocol described below.

-If communication can be established, the child-process will be kept running until `elektraStdprocioClose`.
+If communication can be established, the child process will be kept running until `elektraStdprocioClose`.

 ## Protocol